copilot-emacs/copilot.el/README.md

 A server with a `:command` is launched locally over stdio; one with a `:type` of `"http"` or `"sse"` is reached at its `:url`.
 The value is serialized to JSON, so list-valued fields like `:args` must be vectors.
 Use `setopt` (or `customize`) so a running server picks up the change.

+Run `M-x copilot-chat-list-mcp-tools` to see the connected servers, their status, and the tools they expose.
+A server that fails to start is reported as a warning.

 For a more feature-rich chat experience, take a look at [copilot-chat.el](https://github.com/chep/copilot-chat.el).

 > [!WARNING]